kmchm/sendify-solution/README.md

 The codebase is designed to be modular and follows established best practices for maintainability and scalability:

 - **Separation of Concerns:**
-  The application logic is divided into clear packages such as `controller`, `service`, `client`, `dto`, `exception`, and `mcp`.
+  The application logic is divided into clear packages such as `controller`, `client`, `dto`, `exception`, and `mcp`.
 Each package has a distinct responsibility, making the code easier to understand and modify.

 - **Dependency Injection:**
   Spring Boot's dependency injection is used throughout the project, promoting loose coupling and easier testing.